Chuu: 2023–present: Solo debut with Howl and ATRP departure

 On February 13, 2024, Chuu released a digital single "Chocolate", with an English-language version of the song being released the next day.
 On May 22, ATRP confirmed Chuu was filming a music video in Australia for her second album, to be released in June.
 On May 29, it was officially announced that Chuu would be releasing her second extended play Strawberry Rush on June 25.
 The music video for the lead single of the same name was released together with the album.
 On August 2, it was announced that Chuu would be returning to acting in the fantasy romance drama My Girlfriend Is the Man!, based on webtoon of the same name.

 On March 28, 2025, ATRP announced that Chuu's third extended play Only Cry in the Rain would be released on April 21.
+On December 15, it was announced that Chuu would release her first studio album XO, My Cyberlove in January, with a lead single of the same name.
+The music video for the title track was released alongside the album on January 7.
+On May 7, singer Hanhae and comedian Moon Se-yoon released the song "Airplane" featuring Chuu, a cover of the song originally by the band Turtles.

+On April 28, 2026, Lezhin Entertainment announced that Chuu would be starring in a webtoon-based short-form drama Wild Eyes.
+Chuu released the single "Rule", featuring Heize, on July 2.
+On July 10, ATRP announced that Chuu's exclusive contract has been terminated.

 Philanthropy

 On December 28, 2022, Chuu announced through her YouTube channel that all proceeds from the merchandise sold at the Jiwoo store were donated to the Korea Music Power Plant to improve the welfare of musicians.